 Contact Salesforce support at least a week before you need the background encryption completed.
+The time to complete the process varies significantly based on the volume of data involved.
+It could take several days.

-Specify the fields
+Specify the objects and fields

-Provide the list of fields you want encrypted, re-encrypted, or decrypted.
+Provide the list of objects and field names you want encrypted, re-encrypted, or decrypted.